Randall Woodfin: Personal life

 He grew up with three siblings; his older brother Ralph was killed by gun violence in 2011.
 Woodfin's nephew Ralph Woodfin III was killed in August 2017.
-He is single and is Christian.
-He attends Sixth Avenue Baptist Church in Birmingham.
+He is married and has a daughter.
+He is a Christian and attends Sixth Avenue Baptist Church in Birmingham.
 He is a fan of Mannie Fresh, Dr. Dre, The Neptunes, and Big K.R.I.T.